 - Any professional certification (teaching certificate, college degree, etc.) that you may have (optional)

 Lishkat Hataasukah will register you as unemployed from the date that you first register.
 They will take your fingerprints and give you a form that needs to be brought to Bituach Leumi to begin the payment application process.
 They will also give you a day of the week and time slot that you must appear at on a weekly basis to “sign in” at the machine at the left side of the entrance, using your teudat zehut or Bituach Leumi number, in order to maintain your unemployed status and continue receiving Bituach Leumi payments, assuming that Bituach Leumi deems you eligible.
 Please note: Pregnant women from the 20th week and people over 50 will be required to appear only once a month.

 Lishkat Hataasukah is also responsible to offer you job interviews in various potential places of employment.
-They will begin to do this sometime into your period of eligibility at your weekly sign-ins.
+They will begin to do this sometime into your period of eligibility.